 City planning helps guide how to improve housing, neighborhoods, jobs, transportation, and public space.
 Plans make recommendations based on community input and on studies of existing properties, demographics, housing, and transit issues.
 They also identify how to turn the ideas in the plan into action.

-Not only will you learn from instructors who are professionals in the fields of planning, development, and community development, you will also be connected with the growing network of Citizen Planners across the City who are working on many of the same neighborhood challenges.
-The CPI course provides practical tools individuals can take back to their neighborhood organizations or communities so they can engage in planning issues on equal footing with other stakeholders.
+Not only will you learn from instructors who are leaders in the fields of planning, development, and community development, you will also be connected with the growing network of Citizen Planners across the City who are working on many of the same neighborhood challenges.
+The CPI course provides practical tools individuals can take back to their neighborhood organizations and communities so they can engage in planning issues on equal footing with other stakeholders.

 Applications are available on this website in March for the Spring course and in September for the Fall course.
 You can sign-up to receive our enewsletter to learn when applications are available at the bottom of this page.
 If you or someone you know requires a print application, call 215-683-4648.